 Pre-Nostalgia

+I am already nostalgic for the days I am living in.
 There has been good in every season of my life, but none so solid, so quiet and calm, so deeply abiding as the good of now.

 Sometimes, I weep prematurely for the days when things will change.
 I indulge in more than my fair share of anxious thoughts, where I speculate when the deep well of blessing and God’s good will toward me will run dry.
 Never if.
 Always when.

-Why am I like this?
+Why are we like this?

 One day, I will remember with intense longing the things I take for granted today.